doombubbles/bg3-mods/Wiki/Other-Changes.md

 **Drakethroat Glaive** - For QoL purposes you can now cast Elemental Weapon from the Glaive without needing to equip it, however the buff granted will go away if the Glaive leaves your inventory.

+**Ring of Mind-Shielding** - Now also gives Advantage on Intelligence Saving Throws

+**Shield Dwarves** - Now actually have innate Shield Proficiency

 ### Non-Gameplay Changes

 **Disintegrate** - Changed VFX slightly to include some more red